Beard After Hours: Writing

 This episode, like "Carol of the Bells", were not originally planned for the season.
 Originally, the season was to consist of 10 episodes, until Apple TV+ expanded it by ordering two more episodes.
 As the writers had already broken down the season's structure, they opted to add stand-alone episodes.
 Writer Joe Kelly said that the episode's placement was done "when shit goes down and is about to go down."
 The writers settled on an episode focused on Beard, with writer Brett Goldstein explaining, "We approached it with the device of 'What would an episode of Ted Lasso be like if it was told from Coach Beard's point of view?'
 It's why the theme tune and the look, tone and style of it [are different].
 It's a whole different vibe.
 Much darker and stranger.
 Because Beard's brain isn't as sunny as Ted's."

-The writers used After Hours as a starter point for the episode, as it would involve Beard going on a crazy night out and return back to work the following morning.
+The writers used After Hours as a starter point for the episode, as it would involve Beard going on a crazy night out and going to work the following morning.
 The writers didn't intend to reveal much from Beard, with actor Brendan Hunt explaining, "We just showed what we think is a not-atypical night out for him, which is why he just rolled with it."
 He further added, "The idea was to really run Beard through the mud, but then at the end give him the release of this.
 It's not necessarily a happy ending, but certainly an opportunity to shake it all off."